Sonic X-treme: Premise

-X-treme was a platform game in which players controlled Sonic the Hedgehog, with the ability to move in any direction.
+Sonic X-treme was a platform game in which players controlled Sonic the Hedgehog from a third-person perspective.
+It would have been the first Sonic the Hedgehog game to feature 3D gameplay, predating Sonic Adventure (1998).
 Gameplay was similar to the Sega Saturn platform game Bug!
-(1995), though producer Mike Wallis said that X-treme would differ in that Sonic would be free to roam levels, unconstrained by linear paths.
-The game featured a fisheye camera system, the "Reflex Lens", that gave players a wide-angle view, making levels appear to move around Sonic.
+(1995), though producer Mike Wallis said that X-treme differed in that Sonic was free to roam levels, unconstrained by linear paths.

+X-treme featured a fisheye camera system, the "Reflex Lens", that gave players a wide-angle view, making levels appear to move around Sonic.
 Levels would rotate around a fixed center of gravity, meaning Sonic could run up walls, arriving at what was previously the ceiling.
 Sonic was also able to enter and exit the screen as he moved.
-For boss battles, levels were "free-roaming" and "arena-style'", and rendered bosses as polygonal characters as opposed to sprites.
+Boss battles were set in open, arena-style levels, and the bosses were rendered in polygons instead of sprites.
 These levels used shading, transparency, and lighting effects to showcase the Saturn's technical potential.

-The developers wanted to take Sonic into the modern era, while building on the series' successes.
-In 1996, Wallis said they planned to integrate familiar Sonic gameplay, plus new elements: "We're giving Sonic new moves, because Sonic is a hedgehog of the times, we're bringing him up to speed."
-In line with other Sonic games, X-treme emphasized speed and featured collectable rings.
+The developers wanted to take Sonic into the 3D era while building on its successes.
+In 1996, Wallis said X-treme featured familiar Sonic gameplay, but "[w]e're giving Sonic new moves, because Sonic is a hedgehog of the times, we're bringing him up to speed."
+Like previous Sonic games, X-treme emphasized speed and physics, and featured special stages and collectable rings.
 Additions included the abilities to throw rings at enemies, create a shield from rings, do spinning midair attacks, strike enemies below with a "Power Ball" attack, jump higher with less control than normal, and execute a "Sonic Boom" attack, in concert with the shield, that struck in 360 degrees.
 Surfing and bungee jumping were included as activities considered cool at the time.

-Former executive producer Michael Kosaka's design documents for the game envisioned six zones with three levels each.
+Former executive producer Michael Kosaka's design documents envisioned six zones with three levels each.
 At least four stages were developed before cancellation: Jade Gully, Red Sands, Galaxy Fortress, and Crystal Frost.
 Lead designer Chris Senn said he modeled and textured four main characters and created designs for 50 enemies and an hour of music.
+The plot went through several iterations; the one described in promotional materials involved Tiara Boobowski, who was set to become a major character, and her father, Professor Gazebo Boobowski, calling on Sonic to help defend the six magical Rings of Order from Doctor Robotnik.
+Another new character who appeared in story pitches was Chaos, a monster trapped inside the Master Emerald.
 Fang the Sniper and Metal Sonic were planned as bosses.
-The plot described in promotional materials involves a Tiara Boobowski, who was set to become a major character, and her father, Professor Gazebo Boobowski, calling on Sonic to help defend the six magical Rings of Order from Dr. Robotnik.